Create your own logoJun 2016

 If you already have a style guide, that’s great.
 But I’d suggest to focus on black and white to begin with.

-Now just let if go, quality is not important but quantity.
+Now just let it go, quality is not important but quantity.
 Get your timer ready and sketch intensely for short intervals, like 3 minutes.
 Make it a game and play!
-Once again it’s absolutely epic when you set specific goals, in terms of productivity it’s day and night.

-Start from scratch or find a typeface that matches your design, investing in a nice font is totally worth it.
-I like to support independent type foundries, here’s a couple I love: Lost Type, James T. Edmondson and Mostardesign Type Foundry.
+Start from scratch or find a typeface that matches with your design, investing in a nice font is totally worth it.
+I like to support independent type foundries, here’s a couple I love:

 Hope this was helpful!
 To wrap things up, below are a couple of logos I’ve made: